 Roofing Miami Style is an informational overview for South Florida homeowners.
 “Roofer Mike”, one of the finest roofing contractors in Miami, discusses the factors involved when residents consider their options.

-Some Miami area residents pay little attention to their home’s roofing system until stains can be seen on the ceiling.
-Decking and structure may be completely rotten by then.
-Water takes its time to penetrate the layers of decking and roof materials.
+Many Miami area residents pay little attention to their home’s roofing system until stains can be seen on the ceiling.
+The decking and even some structure may be completely rotten by then.
+Water takes its time to penetrate the layers of roof materials, decking, insulation, drywall or plaster.

-We should treat our roof as an investment.
-It protects the other components of the structure, its contents and inhabitants.
-These systems require their own specific maintenance regimens and qualified, local Miami roofers to do the work.
-Proper maintenance extends their life cycle and affords the homeowner full value for their investment.
+We should treat our roof as an investment as it protects the other components of the structure, its contents and inhabitants.
+These systems require specific maintenance regimens and qualified, local Miami roofers to do the work.
+Proper maintenance extends the life cycle and affords the homeowner full value for their investment.

 ROOF REPAIR OR REPLACE?

 Usually leaks occur at detail areas caused by substandard workmanship and are repairable.
 The improper installation of metal flashings are almost always the culprit.
 However, when a roof’s materials begin to fail it is an indication the roof is beyond practical repair.
 A reputable roofing company can assist in deciding on a roof repair or replacement.

 A homeowner’s individual circumstances also come into play.
 For example, how long an owner expects to stay at their current address can influence the process as much as financial considerations.
 A client who intends to sell tends to take a different approach than a customer who is staying in their home for the foreseeable future.

 Shingle roofs, tile roofs, metal roofs and various flat roof systems are the most prevalent residential roofing systems available to local residents.
 When considering replacement options it is advisable to browse the websites of roofing companies and manufacturers.
 Life cycle expectancy and warranty should be weighed as much as aesthetics and pricing.